The Ultimate Guide to Credit Cards

 Cards With a $5,000+ Guaranteed Starting Limit

-There’s no doubt that each of these credit cards will start you out with a credit limit of at least $5,000 because they all are either Visa Signature/Infinite or Mastercard World Elite cards.
+There’s no doubt that each of these credit cards will start you out with a credit limit of at least $5,000 because they are all either Visa Signature/Infinite or Mastercard World Elite cards.
 Indeed, $5,000 is the lowest limit available from these exclusive designations that represent the cream of the credit card crop.

 None of these cards is a guaranteed approval credit card.
 If you want a guaranteed approval credit card, you may have to set your sights lower.